-When installation of an AUTODOS 2000 with free chlorine electrode in swimming pools, that have previously been treated with organic chlorine (trichlor or dichlor), the pool water must be changed.
-This is because the cyanuric acid content in the pool water, caused by the organic chlorine, results in an exceptionally high value of chlorine when DPD-testing, thus making a correct calibration impossible.
-The chlorine cells PB-100 and Cle show the free chlorine value, whereas a DPD-test shows the free chlorine together with the cyanuric acid bound chlorine.
-Calibration shall be made against a photometer.
+When installation of an AUTODOS 4000 with free chlorine electrode in swimming pools, that have previously been treated with organic chlorine (trichlor or dichlor), the pool water must be changed.
+This is because the cyanuric acid content in the pool water, caused by the organic chlorine, results in an exceptionally high value of chlorine when DPD no.1-testing, thus making a correct calibration impossible.
+The chlorine cells show the free chlorine value, whereas a DPD no.1-test shows the free chlorine together with the cyanuric acid bound chlorine.
+Calibration shall be made with a photometer.